 Queen Mary will consider all applications from students studying foundation programmes on an individual basis.
-We do have individual progression agreements in place with a number of foundation course providers, but no criteria that covers all institutions that offer international foundation programmes.
+We do have individual progression agreements in place with a number of foundation course providers, but no specific criteria that will apply to all institutions that offer international foundation programmes.

 If you are studying for a BTEC national diploma or another qualification you are advised to contact the Admissions office before applying to discuss your options.

 All foundation students need to support their applications with an English Language qualification.
-We accept both IELTS and Trinity College.
+We accept both IELTS and the Trinity College examination.